-Osteoarthritis (OA), also known as degenerative joint disease, is a progressive disease of the joints fueled by chronic inflammation.
-The end result is a chronic pain state that can have far-ranging, negative health effects beyond an affected joint.
+Osteoarthritis, also known as degenerative joint disease, is a progressive disease of the joints fueled by chronic inflammation.
+The end result is chronic pain that can have far-ranging, negative health effects beyond an affected joint.

-It’s still not entirely clear what initiates the process of inflammation in many cases, although sometimes an inciting cause is obvious (such as joint trauma).
+In many cases, it’s still unclear what initiates the inflammation process, although sometimes an inciting cause is apparent (such as joint trauma).

-Lastly, there is evidence that osteoarthritis is not simply a normal outcome of aging.
-When researchers compare cartilage from individuals suffering from osteoarthritis to cartilage from older individuals without OA, some similarities are evident, but in other aspects the tissues are very different.
+Lastly, there is evidence that osteoarthritis is not simply an expected outcome of aging.
+When researchers compare cartilage from individuals suffering from osteoarthritis to cartilage from older individuals without OA, some similarities are evident, but in other aspects, the tissues are very different.
 This indicates that OA is a disease and not an inevitable outcome for our elder pets.

-Pain relief is the driving force for owners and veterinarians when it comes to treating pets with OA.
-Understanding pain responses is important both for diagnostic testing and treatment of OA.
+Pain relief is the driving force for owners and veterinarians when treating pets with OA.
+Understanding pain responses is essential both for diagnostic testing and treatment of OA.

-Pain perception is a complex phenomenon that incorporates not just a body’s pain receptors but also includes stress responses, the environment, genetics, past experiences and emotions.
-All of these factors can influence an animal’s perception of pain as well as play a role in the success – or lack thereof – of treatment strategies.
+Pain perception is a complex phenomenon that incorporates not just a body’s pain receptors but also stress responses, the environment, genetics, past experiences and emotions.
+These factors can influence an animal’s perception of pain and play a role in treatment strategies or lack thereof.

-Chronic pain, such as that seen with OA, also can lead to hyperalgesia (heightened pain perception to painful stimuli), and allodynia, (pain perception caused by a usually non-painful stimulus).
+Chronic pain, such as that seen with OA, can also lead to hyperalgesia (heightened pain perception to painful stimuli) and allodynia (pain perception caused by a usually non-painful stimulation).
 The consequence is a vicious cycle of increasing pain.
-A better understanding of the pain perception process is driving the development of new treatments and leading pain experts to re-evaluate how we approach pain relief in pets.
+A better understanding of the pain perception process drives the development of new treatments and leads pain experts to re-evaluate how we approach pain relief in pets.

 Osteoarthritis in cats and dogs is diagnosed by a combination of history, physical examination, special tests and, often, response to therapy.
-Although dogs and cats share a common pathologic process when it comes to OA, there are important differences between the two species when we look at clinical signs and treatment.
+Although dogs and cats share a standard pathologic process for OA, there are differences between the two species when we look at clinical signs and treatment.

-Orthopedic specialists suggest that most osteoarthritis in dogs arises secondary to developmental diseases such as hip or elbow dysplasia.
+Orthopedic specialists suggest dog osteoarthritis arises secondary to developmental diseases such as hip or elbow dysplasia.
 Previous trauma, aging or exercise are NOT thought to inevitably lead to OA, which is consistent with the scientific evidence recently published for people.